jonnonz1/nz-statute-book/acts/public/2019/legislation-act-2019.md

 (1) In this Act, unless the context otherwise requires,—
   - **administering agency** means, in relation to legislation, the department, Office of Parliament, or other organisation that is, or will be, responsible for administering the legislation
   - **applicable publication requirements** has the meaning set out in section 74
-  - **central government entity** , in Part 4, has the meaning set out in section 102
   - **chief executive** , in relation to an administering agency, means the chief executive of the administering agency
   - **Chief Parliamentary Counsel** means the person who holds that office under section 135
   - **consolidation** means a version of legislation published under section 70